rafaF/delore-angular/README.md

 # delore-angular v1.0.0
-Just-add-water HTML template with Angular to start your web project with material design style in a few seconds
+Just-add-water HTML template with Angular and material design styles to start your web project in a few seconds

 ## Installation
 Just donwload the zip and run the **index.html** in your favourite browser.
 If your are running your webapp in a server, move the delore-angular folder to the server's webroot folder